atsushieno/aap-lv2/README.md

 - Build plugin binaries for Android ABIs
 - Convert LV2 resources to Android assets
 - Generate `aap_metadata.xml` (or create it manually)
+- Remove any local file dependencies in the code (rewrite to refer to assets etc.)

 ### building plugin binaries for Android ABIs